-Summaries of the top five observation occurrences per sector are as follows:
+Summaries of the top five observation occurrences reported in Form 483s per product center are as follows:

 While the regulations haven’t changed drastically in recent years, the compliance expectation is ever increasing.
-FDA utilizes computerized systems (e.g., Turbo 483) that allow inspections to be more risk-based and better focus inspections on industry trends, guiding inspectors towards common noncompliance areas within industry quality systems.
-The trend shows not following procedures, inadequate record handling, and inadequate investigations are frequent themes in industry.
+FDA utilizes computerized applications that allow inspections to be more risk-based and better focus inspections on industry trends, guiding inspectors towards common noncompliance areas within industry quality systems.
+The trend shows not following procedures, inadequate record handling, and inadequate investigations and CAPA assignment are frequent themes in industry.

-I like to keep common industry pitfalls in mind when evaluating the capability and key quality indicators of a quality system, this helps me determine whether a state of control is maintained throughout product lifecycle, and gauge how effectively the facility manages risks.
-This practice helps me direct the quality system towards improvement and increased compliance.
+I like to keep common industry pitfalls in mind when evaluating the capability and key quality indicators of a quality system, this helps me determine whether a site has a good handle on their quality system and that its state of control is maintained throughout product lifecycle.
+This allows me to gauge how effectively the facility manages risks or how capably the facility can react to unforeseen issues.
+This approach helps me direct the quality system towards improvement and increased compliance.